 It appeared their focus is on PPC and SEO, but they list content marketing as a service offering, too.
 I’d never heard of this firm before, so I looked them up on LinkedIn to see if I share connections with anyone working there and what they do.

-I didn’t find any mutual connections, but I did find that out of 19 employees listed on LinkedIn, there were exactly zero people whose titles or profiles indicated anything related to content marketing, content development or writing.
+I didn’t find any mutual connections, but I did find that out of 19 employees listed on LinkedIn, there were exactly zero people with content marketing job descriptions or profiles indicated anything related to content marketing, content development or writing.
 That’s a big red flag for anyone who’s interested in hiring them for content marketing.
 It’s possible that not every employee is listed on LinkedIn, but it got me thinking about a common issue we run into as a content marketing and storytelling agency.

 Many other agencies, whose core business is SEO or PR, will claim they can “do” content with little experience or expertise.
 Sometimes they can … but it isn’t always easy to tell.
 How is a company seeking out content marketing assistance supposed to know who does it well and who doesn’t?
 And why would agencies say they do content marketing without the know-how in the first place?